A Green New Deal

 • “We believe America must be running entirely on clean energy by mid-century.”

-The Republican Party platform states that “Climate change is far from this nation’s most pressing national security issue.
+• “Climate change is far from this nation’s most pressing national security issue.
 This is the triumph of extremism over common sense, and Congress must stop it.”
-And that “(The Democrats) approach is based on shoddy science, scare tactics, and centralized command-and-control legislation.”
-No Republican members of Congress have indicated support for either of the bills included in The Populist Platform.

 The “New Deal” jobs programs of President Franklin Roosevelt proved the effectiveness of socially useful public sector jobs in reducing unemployment during The Great Depression.
 Moving to renewable energy will make providing socially useful work as part of a federal job guarantee relatively easy for the foreseeable future.